aggregat4/dendriform/JOURNAL.md

 I want to try moving to use IDB instead of Dexie.
 It looks like a nice library, it is tiny and the API is more explicit and clearer I think.
 But maybe not so convenient.
 A plus is the native Typescript support with typed schemas.

+I also want to try out lit-html.
+It looks neat, can probably do what I want, has escaping of content (I think) and it has no dependencies.
+Hyperscript has an annoying html-element dependency that I don't really need.